We offer all hair transplant options

 Who is FUE suitable for?

-- FUE is done for people who will never need more that 4000 grafts (8000 hairs) in a lifetime We are limit our FUE to a maximum of 2600 grafts (5200 hairs) in one day
+- FUE is done for people who will never need more than approx. 4000 grafts (8000 hairs) in a lifetime, because if we take out more than that with the FUE technique we will thin out the back and sides too much.
+We are limited in FUE to a maximum of 2600 grafts (5200 hairs) in one day

 - People wanting a rapid recovery with minimal discomfort

 We do our hair transplants manually, “hand-made” for you.

 Whilst there is a transplant robot that does FUE, it leaves larger white scars over the head than the manual technique that we do, and can break down or malfunction during the procedure.